Andrettin/Wyrmsun/readme.txt

 - 2.2.7
 -----------------------------------------------------------------------

+* Abilities
+- Aura abilities are now also applied to garrisoned within range.

 * Buildings
 - Added Goblin Temple (graphics by Jinn).
 - Added Latin Farms (graphics by Wildfire Games and Jinn).